omediodomonte38/typer-gal/README.md

 ## ⚠️ Disclaimer
 It contains literally every word on both dictionaries so use at your own discretion with kids or anyone succeptible to curse words, etc.

+## 📋 To-Do
+- [ ] Load the word list in a different way to reduce the initial size
+- [ ] Improve the word filtering to remove weird or long expressions

 ## 📜 License
 MIT